 Diabetic Neuropathy Treatment

-Treatment focuses mainly on controlling the blood sugar levels so that it is within the normal or target range and also to prevent the effects from getting worse.
+Treatment focuses mainly on controlling the blood sugar levels so that it is within the normal or target range and also preventing the effects from getting worse.

-In order to keep blood sugar within a normal range, diabetics are often monitored by their doctor, exercise, enhance their diet and consume oral medication or insulin.
+In order to keep blood sugar within a normal range, diabetics are often monitored by their doctor in addition to regular exercise, enhancing their diet, and consuming oral medication or injecting insulin.

-It’s important for those with this condition to properly care for their feet, as this may cause their feet to loss feeling.
+It’s important for those with this condition to properly care for their feet, as this may cause their feet to lose feeling.

-Oral medications are often used for pain relief and can greatly reduce nerve pain.
-However some medications are not recommended for those who suffer from heart disease or old age due to consequent side effects.
+Oral diabetes medications are often used for pain relief and can greatly reduce nerve pain.
+However, some medications are not recommended for those who suffer from heart disease or old age due to consequent side effects.

-In all cases of diabetic neuropathy a cure is very unrealistic.
-The reason this disease has no cure is because it involves damaged nerves.
-Treatment aims at lowering the progression, providing pain relief and finally treating any complications.
-Therefore, there is only symptomatic management of the disease in addition to prevention of complications.
+In all cases of diabetic neuropathy, a cure is very unrealistic.
+The reason there is no cure is due to nerve damage.
+Treatment aims at lowering the progression, providing pain relief, and finally treating any complications.
+Therefore, there is only symptomatic management of the disease in addition to the prevention of complications.

 Treatment for Reducing Progression